-- Spouse of the client. - Parent(s) of the client who is a minor.
-(The client is a minor child.) - Any person court ordered or having signed a legal document agreeing to provide care to the client; - Guardians b.
-Service Payments for the Elderly and Disabled
+- Spouse of the client with the exception of Family Personal Care Service. - Parent(s) of the client who is a minor.
+(The client is a minor child.) - Any person court ordered or having signed a legal document agreeing to provide care to the client; - Guardians